nikcbg/docker_nginx/README.md

 Docker version 17.03.2-ce, build f5ec1e2
 ```

-- After you login to the VM execute `cd /vagrant` to work in the `vagrant` directory.

 ### Creating and configuring the `docker` image.
 - Execute `packer validate template.json` to validate the template.